-If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough and difficulty breathing, call your healthcare provider for medical advice.
+If you think you’ve been exposed to COVID-19 and develop a fever and other symptoms, such as a cough and difficulty breathing, call your healthcare provider for medical advice.

 - Shortness of breath or difficulty breathing

-Because COVID-19 is caused by a new type of coronavirus, your exposure to others who have COVID-19 is important in deciding if you might be at risk.
+Your exposure to others who have COVID-19 is an important factor in deciding if you might be at risk.
 You might have been exposed to COVID-19 if you:

 - Were in close contact with someone known to have COVID-19

 - Live in an area with a high-rate of transmission